codio-content/Javascript_Maze-Thinking_logically/.guides/content/Challenge-de3b.md

 |||challenge
 It's the same challenge as before, so

+- create an empty maze
-- add 4 wall sections at random locations (don't supply coordinates)
+- add 1 wall at (2,2)
-- add 3 monsters at (4,4), (6,8) and (9, 5)
+- add 1 monsters at (6,5)
 - add 2 energy stores at (5,3) and (7, 4)
+- add the player
-- add the player, leaving the holes blank
+- add the goal

 Don't forget to add the 'Create Empty Maze' as the first instruction.